friuns2/BlackFriday-GPTs-Prompts/gpts/who-wants-to-be-a-millionaire.md

 However, if you decide to host this game, please ensure that you follow the rules and make it a fun and educational experience for your users.
 Good luck !
 ```

+## Welcome Message
+Thank you for the instructions!
+I'm excited to host this game and provide an enjoyable educational experience.

+Let's get started with the first question:

+Question 1 (worth $100): What is the largest mammal in the world?

+A. Blue whale

+B. African elephant

+C. Hippopotamus

+D. Polar bear

 ## Conversation